intrinio/ruby-sdk/docs/CompanyApi.md

 company_api = Intrinio::CompanyApi.new

 opts = {
+  ticker: nil, # String | Return IPOs with the given ticker (typically the IPO for the company)
+  status: nil, # String | Return IPOs with the given status.
+Upcoming IPOs are scheduled to occur in the future.
+Priced IPOs have occured and the company should be trading publicly.
+Withdrawn IPOs were planned to occurr but were withdrawn beforehand
+  start_date: nil, # Date | Return IPOs on or after the given date
+  end_date: nil, # Date | Return IPOs on or before the given date
+  offer_amount_greater_than: nil, # Integer | Return IPOs with an offer dollar amount greater than the given amount
+  offer_amount_less_than: nil, # Integer | Return IPOs with an offer dollar amount less than the given amount
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }